Preparedness Advice Blog

 Dr. Peter Vincent Pry is the Executive Director of the Task Force on National and Homeland Security for the Congressional Caucus on EMP (Electro-Magnetic Pulse) that endeavors to carry on the work of the EMP Commission.
 He is also the Director of the United States Nuclear Strategy Forum, an advisory body to Congress on policies to counter weapons of mass destruction.

-Dr. Pry has served on the staffs of the EMP Commission, the Strategic Posture Commission, the Commission on the New Strategic Posture of the U.S., the House Armed Services Committee and the Central Intelligence Agency.…Read More...
+Dr. Pry has served on the staffs of the EMP Commission, the Strategic Posture Commission, the Commission on the New Strategic Posture of the U.S.,…Read More...

 With the new leader of North Korea making threats against the U.S. in such a reckless manner, I think we may have to start to take him seriously.
 While he may not have many nuclear devices and his missile capability may be somewhat limited, he might still have a surprise for us.
 For instance, a ship launched missile to create a high altitude nuclear explosion over the central United States.
 This could cause an electromagnetic pulse that would knock out power over most of this country.